rohanmr/Backend-Server-UserAuth/README.md

 # Backend-Server-UserAuth

-It is a simple Backend Server Code for User Auth.
+It is a simple Backend Server Code for User Authentication.

+You can use this code for User authentication.

 Tested API.